 Of course I know that this is on everyone’s mind and I’m even shocked at myself that I took so long to post about it.
-So you want to know about dating with herpes?
+So you want to know about Herpes dating UK?

 The entire point of dating with herpes sites is to meet someone else that has herpes and to completely avoid ever having to tell someone, I have herpes.
 This is all fine except that it prays on your fear of being rejected and manipulates you into paying some monthly fee to find other people with herpes.
 And here is the kicker: By taking this route you eliminate about 40% – 60% of potential partners!